-- (A) convene the hearing at the time and place specified in the notice; - (B) set any necessary additional hearing dates; - (C) designate the parties regarding a contested application; - (D) establish the order for presentation of evidence; - (E) administer oaths to all persons presenting testimony; - (F) examine persons presenting testimony; - (G)ensure that information and testimony are introduced as conveniently and expeditiously as possible without prejudicing the rights of any party;

-(H) prescribe reasonable time limits for testimony and the presentation of evidence; and

-- (I) exercise the procedural rules adopted herein; and - (J) determine how to apportion among the parties the costs related to:

-(a) a contract for the services of a presiding officer; and

-(b) the preparation of the official hearing record.

-- (7) The District may allow any person registered to speak, including the general manager or a district employee, to provide comments at a hearing on an uncontested application, consisted with these rules. - (8) The presiding officer may allow testimony to be submitted in writing and may require that written testimony be sworn to.
-On the motion of a party to the hearing, the presiding officer may exclude written testimony if the person who submits the testimony is not available for cross-examination by phone, a deposition before the hearing, or other reasonable means. - (9) If the board has not acted on the application, the presiding officer may allow a person who testifies at the hearing to supplement the testimony given at the hearing by filing additional written materials with the presiding officer not later than the 10th day after the date of the hearing.
+- (A) that the administrative law judge did not properly apply or interpret applicable law, district rules, written policies provided under Section 36.416(e), or prior administrative decisions: - (B) that a prior administrative decision on which the administrative law judge relied is incorrect or should be changed; or - (C) that a technical error in a finding of fact should be changed. - (d) The presiding officer may: - (1) convene the hearing at the time and place specified in the notice; - (2) set any necessary additional hearing dates; - (3) designate the parties regarding a contested application; - (4) establish the order for presentation of evidence; - (5) administer oaths to all persons presenting testimony; - (6) examine persons presenting testimony; - (7) ensure that information and testimony are introduced as conveniently and expeditiously as possible without prejudicing the rights of any party; - (8) prescribe reasonable time limits for testimony and the presentation of evidence; and - (9) exercise the procedural rules adopted herein; and - (10) determine how to apportion among the parties the costs related to: - (A) a contract for the services of a presiding officer; and - (B) the preparation of the official hearing record. - (e) The District may allow any person registered to speak, including the general manager or a District employee, to provide comments at a hearing on an uncontested application, consisted with these Rules. - (f) The presiding officer may allow testimony to be submitted in writing and may require that written testimony be sworn to.
+On the motion of a party to the hearing, the presiding officer may exclude written testimony if the person who submits the testimony is not available for cross-examination by phone, a deposition before the hearing, or other reasonable means. - (g) If the board has not acted on the application, the presiding officer may allow a person who testifies at the hearing to supplement the testimony given at the hearing by filing additional written materials with the presiding officer not later than the 10th day after the date of the hearing.
 A person who files additional written material with the presiding officer under this subsection must also provide the material, not later than the 10th day after the date of the hearing, to any person who provided comments on an uncontested application or any party to a contested hearing.
-A person who receives additional written material under this subsection may file a response to the material with the presiding officer not later than the 10th day after the date the material was received. - (10) The District may authorize the presiding officer, at the presiding officer's discretion, to issue an order at any time before the board takes final actions on a permit application that: - (A) refers parties to a contested hearing to an alternative dispute resolution procedure on any matter at issue in the hearing; - (B) determines how the costs of the procedure shall be apportioned among the parties; and - (C) appoints an impartial third party as provided by Section 2009.053, Government Code, to facilitate that procedure.
+A person who receives additional written material under this subsection may file a response to the material with the presiding officer not later than the 10th day after the date the material was received.

+- (h) The District may authorize the presiding officer, at the presiding officer's discretion, to issue an order at any time before the Board takes final actions on a permit application that: - (1) refers parties to a contested hearing to an alternative dispute resolution procedure on any matter at issue in the hearing; - (2) determines how the costs of the procedure shall be apportioned among the parties; and - (3) appoints an impartial third party as provided by Section 2009.053, Government Code, to facilitate that procedure. - (i) Hearing Registration.
+The District may require each person who participates in a hearing to submit a hearing registration form stating: - (1) the person's name; - (2) the person's address; and - (3) whom the person represents, if the person is not there in the person's individual capacity.